-The officer in charge of the employee is to maintain a record of the work performed and apply the relevant provisions of Directive 06/16: 'Critical Incident Entitlements and Conditions' as required.
+The OIC of the employee is to maintain a record of the work performed and apply the relevant provisions of Directive 06/16: 'Critical Incident Entitlements and Conditions' as required.

 17.3.24 Active armed offender/s

 Any inquiries to be referred to the Inspector, Operational Policy and Improvement.